NexaAI/octopus-v4/specialized_models/README.md

 ## DPO training
 If you really want a high-quality model, DPO training is highly recommended.
+We provide a DPO training code `dpo.py`.
+To conduct DPO training, you will also need a special dataset with two columns, `chosen` and `rejected`.